Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-Fig. \ref{fig:meta_learning}, shows an example of meta learning, where the source tasks are: Task 1- classification between cats and dogs, and Task 2- classifying flowers from bikes.
-The target task is to classify between images of fish and bird which the model has not seen during the meta training phase.
-This is a classic example of 4 shot 2 class image classification, where the objective is to learn to identify the categories only by 4 images and every tasks has 2 classes or labels.
-So, meta learning enables the model to learn fast in a few instances of dogs and otters images during meta testing by utilizing the meta knowledge gained from meta training of the source tasks.
+Fig. \ref{fig:meta_learning} shows an example of meta-learning, where the source tasks are: Task 1- classification between cats and dogs, and Task 2- classifying flowers from bikes.
+The target task is to classify between images of fish and birds that the model has not seen during the meta-training phase.
+This is a classic example of 4-shot 2-class image classification, where the objective is to learn to identify the categories only by 4 images, and every task has 2 classes or labels.
+So, meta-learning enables the model to learn fast in a few instances of fish and bird images during meta-testing by utilizing the meta-knowledge gained from meta-training of the source tasks.
 The number of source tasks can be increased in order to achieve better generalization.